MolSSI/QCFractalDashboard/README.md

 This repository has a Makefile included to help install the QCA dashboard.
 First, you must create the `conda` environment and install the necessary Javascript packages.

-To create the qca dashboard environment and install the necessary packages, type
+To create the qca dashboard environment and install the necessary packages, make sure you are at the top level of your directory (QCFractalDashboard directory), then type the following command.

 ~~~bash
 $ make environment
 ~~~

-in the top level of your directory.

 After the script is finished running, activate the seamm dashboard conda environment: